General SDCT Admissions Questions

 While UT does not offer a specific degree entitled “Game Design,” SDCT and UT offer many resources for students to focus their coursework in preparation for the gaming industry.
 Arts and Entertainment Technologies (AET) students can focus their upper-level coursework in game design classes such as AR/VR for Gaming, Game Scripting, Level Design, UI/UX for Gaming, and more.

-Additionally, The University of Texas at Austin has launched a new, rich gaming curriculum for the 2020 academic year, entitled the University of Texas Game Development and Design Program (GDAD).
+Additionally, The University of Texas at Austin has launched a new, rich gaming curriculum entitled the University of Texas Game Development and Design Program (GDAD).
 The program is a partnership between the Department of AET, the Department of Computer Science (CS), and the Department of Radio-Television-Film (RTF) and is intended for undergraduates with career interests in the gaming industry.
 Newly offered classes focused specifically on game design are offered by AET, coursework in coding for games and visualization are offered by CS, and courses offered by RTF center on narrative design, cinematic arts, and emergent media.
 This program culminates in the completion of the Capstone Course.
-Students interested in pursuing this curriculum should apply as an undergraduate student to the AET major and work with their individual advisors to plan out their degree plan accordingly.
+Students interested in pursuing this curriculum should apply as an undergraduate student to the AET major and work with their advisors to plan out their degree plan accordingly.

 Who can I go to with questions regarding the undergraduate admissions process for SDCT?